plausible/website/_posts/2019-08-10-plain-emails.md

 intended for, let's respect it and use it to our advantage instead.

 Before we go on, of course there are cases where it makes sense to design complex HTML emails for better readability.
-For example, I'm planning to add a weekly (or monthyl) email report to [Plausible](https://plausible.io) in the future.
+For example, I'm planning to add a regular email report to [Plausible](https://plausible.io) in the future.
 Such a report needs to fit a lot of data in a scannable format, so I will probably lean towards a designed email template.